YasuriRanasinghe/assignment3APIproject/README.md

 About My Project

+My task is to create a Node.js application using Express.js and MongoDB and implement 5 APIs that perform distinct CRUD operations on a collection of data.

 I selected as my project about various types of products.
 They are soap, shampoo, say cauce, toothpaste and facewash. firstly, I created package.json and packagelock.json files.
 Then installed exprees, mongoose and nodemon. created server.js file.
 I did type codes on that.
 In that folder, include many neccessary code for my project. such as get product, post product,